 I don't enjoy most of Las Vegas' “adult” entertainment, but I still think it's a fascinating place.
 There are lots of great restaurants and shows and things to see that you won't find anywhere else.

 It's not for everyone, though.
-You can overlook, but you cannot entirely avoid the Strip's “Sin City” reputation – especially after dark.
+You cannot entirely avoid the Strip's “Sin City” reputation – especially after dark.
 Gigantic signs promote risque shows for mature audiences.
 Small pornographic ads for strip clubs litter sidewalks.
 Walking through casinos is unavoidable.
 It's the definition of “overstimulating.”

 Las Vegas Sign – You'll find the famous “Welcome to Fabulous Las Vegas Nevada” sign just beyond Mandalay Bay at the south end of the Las Vegas Strip.
 There is a parking lot.
 Expect a line, and probably someone offering to take photos with your camera for tips.
 This activity is free.

 Fountains of Bellagio – This is my favorite activity on the Las Vegas Strip, and it costs nothing.
 It's a huge water show choreographed to music in front of the Bellagio Hotel and Casino.
 It runs every 30 minutes in the afternoon and every 15 minutes in the evening until midnight.
 Shows start at 11 or noon on weekends and 3 PM on weekdays. www.bellagio.com